ahmedadamji/selection_criteria/README.md

 As the name of the launch files suggests these algorithms are configured to only process LiDAR points from the "/kitti/velo/pointcloud" points topic, published in the bag files corresponding to each sequence of the KITTI dataset.
 Users are welcome to make the required changes to configure these to work with their datasets.

-* The bag files for the corresponding sequences of the KITTI dataset were acquired by following this link: [kitti2bag](https://github.com/tomas789/kitti2bag).

 - - - -